Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/domain-driven-design-in-the-real-world.md

 Answering these questions will give you a bird’s-eye view of the company’s high-level goals.

-Next, “zoom in” to the domain and look for the business building blocks the organization employs to achieve its high-level goals: the subdomains.
+Next, “zoom in” to the domain,
+And look for the business building blocks the organization employs to achieve its high-level goals: the subdomains.

 A good initial heuristic is the company’s org chart:
 its departments and other organizational units.